Unless you’re writing for fun you should set writing goals to achieve any measure of success in writing.

 You must, however, be careful when it comes to setting your goal.
-If you do it wrongly, it may sabotage and hinder your writing progress.
+Make a wrong move and you may sabotage or hinder your writing progress.

-Here are a few guidelines to observe when setting your writing goals for future success.
+Here are a few guidelines to observe when setting your next writing goal. .

 Don’t Compete With Others